randlabs/walgo-vault/README.md

 * d (deposits): total amount of ALGOs deposited
 * v (vault): Vault account corresponding to Vault owner account.
 This address is calculated from vault.teal specialized with the Vault owner account
 * w (withdrawals): total amount of ALGOs withdrew
-* fees: colletect fees for the Admin
+* fees: collected fees for the Admin

 Remarks:
 Only 1 Vault per account is allowed